demisto/content/Packs/DevSecOps/Integrations/DockerEngine/README.md

     | Registry Password | False |
     | Registry Server Address (e.g. docker.io) | False |

+Note: The Docker private key must be first stored into XSOAR as a credential attribute of a [saved credential](https://xsoar.pan.dev/docs/reference/articles/managing-credentials#configure-cortex-xsoar-credentials), and this credential must be selected as the auth key.

 4. Click **Test** to validate the URLs, token, and connection.

 ## Docker Engine